PTSD: National Center for PTSD

 - Meaning Making.
 Reflect positively on people or aspects of life that you may have lost.
 Try to find meaningful ways to honor that loss, either on your own or through contact with others.
 You can also shift your expectations about what is considered a "good day," and reconfirm the people, values, and goals in your life that you realize are most important to you.

-There is no standard timeline for recovering from a hurricane.
-Depending on how much the hurricane impacted you, it may take a long time to feel better.
+There is no standard timeline for recovering from a disaster.
+Depending on how much the disaster impacted you, it may take a long time to feel better.
 If you can develop your own ways of adapting to ongoing events and situations, you may gain a stronger sense of being able to deal with challenges, a greater sense of meaning or purpose, or an ability mentor and support others in similar situations.

 When to Consider Professional Help